shonendumm/ktmBooking/README.md

 - After getting train results, user has to book manually, i.e. select the exact timing they want, credit card details, etc.

 ## Known Issues

+### TypeError: Cannot read property 'innerText' of null
+This happens because the train timings returning from KTM's website took longer than our code which tries to read the page.

+Solution: Adjust wait time longer if you get this error about unhandled Promise.
+"TypeError: Cannot read property 'innerText' of null"

+>await page.waitFor(12000); // increase to a higher figure, 13000, 14000, etc.

+I think this happens when you ask for "All timings", or something that makes the KTM server more busy.

+### Window too small to click 'buy'
 When buying the ticket, the browser window might be too short to click the "pay" button.
 You need to zoom out by pressing ctrl + '-', or how you usually zoom out.
 This way, you can see more of the website.